Business Central License Pricing 2026: Essentials, Premium & Per-User Costs

 Monthly is priced at a premium and is best for short pilots or staffing swings; for trials, use the free trial instead.

-If you commit to 3 years before Oct 1, 2025, you can lock in current list pricing for the full term.
+If you commit to 3 years, you can lock in current list pricing for the full term.

 Note: multi‑year terms come with stricter change rules (you can add seats anytime, but reductions typically wait for renewal), so we’ll right‑size your plan first.